PsychedelicShayna/jw/README.md

           [default: xxh3]
           [possible values: xxh3, sha224, sha256, sha384, sha512, md5]

-  -t, --threads <count>
-          The number of threads to use to hash files in parallel.

-          [default: 1]

   -D, --diff <file1> <file2>...
           Validate hashes from two or more files containing output from `jw --checksum`